Author: Francis Petit, Ed.D.

 of the time (O’Brien, p.
 281).

-Yet Marie was not the only individual that was impacted by Lombardi’s focus on his work.
-It appeared that his children, Vincent and Susan, were also impacted.
+Yet Marie was not the only individual who was impacted by Lombardi’s focus on his work.
+It appeared his children, Vincent and Susan, were also impacted.

 Overall, some have indicated that Lombardi had failed as a parent and as a husband.
 His intense focus on his professional life and mantra of “Winning isn’t everything, it’s the only thing” had made him remote, neglectful, insensitive and overly harsh as a husband, parent and family man (Wiebusch, p.
 20).

 While Lombardi achieved legendary status within his professional life, the same cannot be said within his personal life as husband and father.
 While one’s career and professional success are important, life, in general, is complex.
 Individuals all have multiple roles within different professional and personal settings.
 Executives and business professionals must understand these diverse roles and try one’s hardest to deliver in each role.
 Lombardi was overly consumed by his work and it appeared it negatively impacted his family.
 Once again, executives should take note.

 Lombardi’s professional journey to the forefront of his industry was not easy.
 This was apparent when conducting historical research on Lombardi’s career.
 Vincent T. Lombardi graduated Fordham University on June 16, 1937 with a Bachelor of Science diploma (O’Brien, p.
 48).
 Yet his first two years following graduation, Lombardi apparently struggled trying to successfully secure a professional direction.